Swedish Bombshell Anna Nystrom Drops Jaws With Black Lingerie & Super-Short Mini-Skirt Instagram Snap

 “Loving the black!
 Gorgeous!” shared another fan.

-It appears that a fair number of Nystrom’s followers were left speechless as they utilized only positive emoji to show their love for this enticing look.
+It appears that a fair number of Anna’s followers were left speechless as they utilized only positive emoji to show their love for this enticing look.
 It also seems that Anna has built an impressive world-wide following as there were numerous languages represented in the comments of this new post.

-As The Inquisitr recently shared, Nystrom has a knack for driving her social media followers wild by pairing a lacy piece of lingerie with a short skirt.
+As The Inquisitr recently shared, Anna has a knack for driving her social media followers wild by pairing a lacy piece of lingerie with a short skirt.
 Earlier this month, Anna shared a selfie to her Instagram page featuring a light-colored ensemble like this and it eventually racked up more than 202,000 likes.

-Whether she is going with a dark vibe or something lighter, Nystrom knows how to get heart rates rising on social media.
+Whether she is going with a dark vibe or something lighter, Anna knows how to get heart rates rising on social media.
 Based on the reaction to this new Monday selfie, some might guess that the Swedish fitness expert may start sharing more snaps with a darker feel to them like this photo.

 No matter what Anna Nystrom wears in the pictures she shares via Instagram, her millions of followers go wild.
 Luckily, she never leaves people waiting long for something new and chances are good that she’ll be generating a fresh round of buzz again sooner rather than later.